FlaSpaceInst/ezrassor_topic_switch/docs/README.md

 ---------------------
 ![Build Badge](https://github.com/FlaSpaceInst/ezrassor_topic_switch/workflows/Build/badge.svg) ![Style Badge](https://img.shields.io/badge/Code%20Style-black-000000.svg)

-The `ezrassor_topic_switch` routes messages from one of two input topics to an output topic.
-The active input topic is "switched" back and forth by an auxiliary toggle topic.
+The `ezrassor_topic_switch` routes messages from one of many input topics to an output topic.
+The active input topic is determined by an auxiliary channel topic.

 This functionality is primarily useful during operation of the EZRASSOR in "dual mode," when both autonomous control and manual control are enabled.
 In dual mode, a user can manually request an autonomous routine by transferring control of the robot to the autonomous controller (using topic switches under the hood).
 The autonomous controller executes the routine and then transfers control back to the user after the routine is finished.